 What are accounting standards?

 Accounting standards are a set of written statements and principles that define accounting practices.
-They are issued by authorised institutions of the accounting profession across the world.
+Authorized institutions of the accounting profession worldwide issue them.

 In Canada, there’s the Accounting Standards Board, whereas the equivalent is the Financial Reporting Council in the UK.

 The Financial Accounting Standards Board sets the standards for non-profit and commercial entities in the US.
-The Governmental Accounting Standards Board does the same for governmental accounting in the US.
+The Governmental Accounting Standards Board does the same for the government in the US.

 Besides conformity, these standards also promote financial integrity.
 As accounting standards are helpful in fiscal analysis, they exist across almost all levels of a business.